Integration Hub · Legacy Rescue

 Where it runs.
 AWS in your own account or ours.
 Backups, monitoring, alerting and security patching all configured properly.
 SSL, authentication, audit logging.
 Cost-controlled — we right-size the infrastructure, not over-provision.

-Ongoing support.
-Optional monthly support agreement covers bug fixes, dependency updates, security patches, small feature additions and on-call response.
-The same team that built it stays available — but the documentation means you can take it elsewhere if circumstances change.
+Documentation and support.
+Architecture diagram, deployment guide, runbook for common issues, contact list — written so a new developer can pick it up.
+Optional monthly support agreement covers bug fixes, dependency updates, security patches and on-call response.
+The same team that built it stays available, but the documentation means you can take it elsewhere if circumstances change.

 Codebase and architecture audit on screen